Six Free ESL Lesson Plans to Get your Students Speaking!

 After your speaking lesson

 After using these free ESL speaking lesson plans, we guarantee your students will want to talk more because they will feel more confident than ever.
-As an added bonus, these Speaking lesson plans feature helpful teacher notes and homework assignments available only with your FREE teacher account.
+As a bonus, these Speaking lesson plans feature helpful teacher notes and homework assignments available only with your FREE teacher account.
 After you sign up, don’t forget to check out the Lesson Library too!
 All of Off2Class’s lesson plans are ready-to-teach and can be used in online and screen-enabled in-person classes.
-Leave the hard work to us because Off2Class has made teaching English easier than ever!
+Leave the hard work to us because Off2Class strives to make teaching English easier than ever!